Photograph by Sam Sherratt

 And so, in the Magnificent City of the Nine Gems, I paid off my debts.
-It took less than a year.
 I was experiencing for the first time the life of an expatriate in the East.
 What they’d told me was right – I was making plenty.

 I had a girlfriend, a Thai who worked at the school as a teaching assistant.
 Her name meant ‘Angel’.
 She loved the finer things in life, and I had more disposable income than ever before, and everything was fine.
 We ate in rooftop restaurants, on poolside terraces and river cruises.
 I moved out of my condo into a corner house with a little strip of garden of two sides of it.
 She bought plants and made that narrow garden explode into life.

 I hadn’t come to Bangkok just looking for money.
 I was showing that I still had some life in me by starting again, a long way away.
 It felt good to have done it.
-A stranger in a strange land, I felt new.
+Stranger in a strange land, I felt new again.

 But I blew it.
 I turned it down.
 Apsara the beautiful, the unfortunate, had a ragged hole torn in her life — the loss of her children, kidnapped from her by her ex-husband and disappeared, apparently, off the face of the planet.
 She’d been searching for them for years, without success.
 Whenever she had a new idea, she threw herself back into the fruitless search.
 Every night and every morning, she prayed to the framed photographs of her children which stood on her night table.
 She was brave, always maintaining her zest for life, but I knew that every single day required her courage.
 We had good times, a lot of innocent fun in our little house, a lot of chilled evenings at the Sheraton or Long Table.
 She could draw well, and spent time designing dresses she would make, and a beautiful house for her parents, who were still living in a three-sided barn in the village in Isaan.
 I helped her with that project by lending her money, which her family always paid back as soon as they had the cash from their latest sugar crop.
 I gave her all the distractions I could, and she gave me her brilliant smile and infectious laughter.
 I loved that woman’s laugh, but could never forget what a miracle it was that she could smile at all.

 I didn’t like the school, but I worked hard for two years and got a new contract.
 I was one of the saved, looking out from a rooftop terrace at this vast city in the company of other fortunate souls and fashionable faces.
 But I grew restless.
 Helplessness in the face of someone else’s pain is a heavy thing.
 I needed life to get in my face, one way or the other, slap me around and shake me until I forgot what had happened in Amsterdam, and that wasn’t happening.
-If only I could shake it off and leave it all behind in airport lockers and hotel lobbies.
+If only I could shake it off and leave it all behind in airport lockers, hotel lobbies, dank toilets.

 So vertigo knew where to find me.
 I’ve always had a self-destructive, self-sabotaging undertow.
 No one explains me better than Milan Kundera.